cschladetsch/Generic-KdTree/Readme.md

 ## Todo

 Always - always - more tests.
 Also haven't tested on Ubuntu, but have with VS2019, VS2022, VS Code on Mac and PC.

+There is no memory management.
+Just have to change KdTree<Ty,N>::NodePtr to be a std::shared_ptr.